Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Acknowledgments

 \section{Acknowledgments}

 We sincerely thank the triage nurses who participated in this study.
 While their daily dedication to patient care is a given, it is their contribution to this research that made it possible, and we hope its outcomes will in turn help improve their work.
+The research efforts of A.G.A. are supported by a doctoral grant from the Digital Public Health Graduate Program of the University of Bordeaux (CD EUR DPH).
+L.A.C. is funded by the National Institute of Health through DS-I Africa U54 TW012043-01 and Bridge2AI OT2OD032701, the National Science Foundation through ITEST \#2148451, and a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (grant number: RS-2024-00403047).
+Data collection and processing is made possible with funding from the TARPON project of the Health Data Hub, France.

 \bmhead{Author Contributions} A.G.A., M.A.F., C.G.J., and E.L. conceptualized the study.
 A.G.A. performed all experiments, data manipulation, and data analysis, and drafted the original manuscript.
 O.D. and L.A.C. contributed to methodology development.
 E.L. and M.A.F. handled project direction, and supervised the research.
 C.G.J. and L.A.C. provided expertise in emergency medicine.
 All authors (A.G.A., M.A.F., O.D., L.A.C., C.G.J. and E.L.) reviewed and approved the final version of the manuscript and agree to be accountable for all aspects of the work.